Parsimonious mixtures of multivariate contaminated normal distributions: Data analyses

-In this section, we will evaluate the performance of the PMCGD models on artificial and real data sets.
+In this section, we will evaluate the performance of the 14 parsimonious CNM models on artificial and real data sets.
 Particular attention will be devoted to the problem of detecting bad points.
+A comparison with parsimonious families of NMs, $t$Ms, NUMs, and NCMs, will be also provided.
+These families are implemented by functions and packages already discussed in Section~\ref{sec:Numerical studies}.
+All the EM-based algorithms used to fit these models are initialized as explained in Section~\ref{sec:Numerical studies}.
+As concerns the family of parsimonious NUMs and NCMs, based on the \textsf{R} functions used, only a subset of 10 of the 14 parsimonious structures in \tablename~\ref{tab:models} can be implemented; they are: EII, VII, EEI, VEI, EVI, VVI, EEE, EEV, VEV, and VVV.